Volunteer Expectations,

 Follow the rules set by WRM and any direction you receive from staff members.
 Trust that these rules are in place to ensure the safety and dignity of everyone, as well as the proper running of WRM.

-Interacting with Residents and Community Members
+Interacting with Clients and Community Members

-Involve our Program Staff in any relationship connections you build with WRM residents.
+Involve our Program Staff in any relationship connections you build with WRM clients.
 Keep conversations and relationships in open, high-visibility areas.
 Building relationships is encouraged, but must be kept “in the light” for the safety of everyone involved.

-Do not give money, gifts, or rides to anyone, share personal contact information without first checking with staff, date or become romantically involved with residents, or be alone with anyone of the opposite gender.
+Do not give money, gifts, or rides to anyone, share personal contact information without first checking with staff, date or become romantically involved with clients, or be alone with anyone of the opposite gender.

 Avoid conversations and/or arguments on contentious topics such as personal religious and/or political beliefs, etc. Instead seek conversations that promote understanding and “bridge-building.”

-You agree not to disclose, discuss, or otherwise make known any donor’s personal history or financial contributions without the donor’s explicit written consent.
+Donor Information: You agree not to disclose, discuss, or otherwise make known any donor’s personal history or financial contributions without the donor’s explicit written consent.
 Any such disclosure constitutes a breach of this agreement.

-You agree not to share or distribute any non-public business information, including financial data or strategic plans of WRM, with any individual, agency, or organization without prior written authorization from WRM.
+Financial, Business, and Strategic Information: You agree not to share or distribute any non-public business information, including financial data or strategic plans of WRM, with any individual, agency, or organization without prior written authorization from WRM.

-You voluntarily release and hold harmless Winchester Rescue Mission, its employees, board members, agents, and affiliates from any and all claims, demands, or causes of action arising from your volunteer service.
-This includes, but is not limited to, claims for personal injury, property damage, or other loss, regardless of cause, including negligence or intentional acts by WRM or its agents.
+Waiver and Release of Liability: You, individually and on behalf of any minor child or ward for whom you are the parent or legal guardian and who accompanies you, voluntarily release, discharge, and hold harmless Winchester Rescue Mission (WRM), its employees, board members, agents, and affiliates from any and all claims, demands, or causes of action arising from your volunteer service.
+This includes, but is not limited to, claims for personal injury, property damage, or other loss, regardless of cause, including ordinary negligence by WRM or its agents.

-You grant WRM, its representatives, agents, and assigns the irrevocable right to photograph and/or record you during your volunteer service and to use your image, likeness, or voice in promotional, educational, or fundraising materials in any format, including print, digital, video, or web-based platforms, without compensation or further approval.
+Photo and Media Release You, individually and on behalf of any accompanying minor child or ward, grant WRM, its representatives, agents, and assigns the irrevocable right to photograph and/or record you during your volunteer service and to use your image, likeness, or voice in promotional, educational, or fundraising materials in any format, including print, digital, video, or web-based platforms, without compensation or further approval.

 Winchester Rescue Mission depends upon your commitment to conduct yourself according to the above expectations, terms, and conditions while volunteering.
 WRM reserves the right to remove a volunteer from any assigned volunteering opportunity, and refuse any future volunteer service from a given individual, at any time and for any reason.
 If you have questions about these terms, email the volunteer coordinator at info@winrescue.org